stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 ## {{ site.data.dungeon.hoi.khajin_the_unyielding }}
 * Hide behind an {{ site.data.dungeon.hoi.ice_boulder }} during {{ site.data.dungeon.hoi.hailstorm }}.
 They don't break Line of Sight so be sure to keep uptime on the boss.
 * An {{ site.data.dungeon.hoi.ice_boulder }} will break down into an {{ site.data.dungeon.hoi.avalanche }} after tanking 2 hits, dealing damage in a 12 yards AoE.
-When you hide behind the {{ site.data.dungeon.hoi.ice_boulder }}, you can do so while being farther than 12 yards away from it to take no damage.
-Just make sure that the {{ site.data.dungeon.hoi.ice_boulder }} is between the boss and you.
+Multiple player can hide behind the same {{ site.data.dungeon.hoi.ice_boulder }}, but don't hide behind a damaged one or it will blow up on you.
 * Stay away from the {{ site.data.dungeon.hoi.ice_boulder }} outside of {{ site.data.dungeon.hoi.hailstorm }} to bait {{ site.data.dungeon.hoi.frost_cyclone }} away.
 * Be ready to use defensive if you are targeted by {{ site.data.dungeon.hoi.frost_shock }}.
 * Dodge the rings from {{ site.data.dungeon.hoi.glacial_surge }}.
+Use {{ site.data.talent.swg }} to keep uptime while dodging.

 <hr>

-### Big Elemental Dude Notable Trash Mobs
+### {{ site.data.dungeon.hoi.primal_tsunami }} Notable Trash Mobs
-The whole area to the last boss is a gauntlet where {{ site.data.dungeon.hoi.crashing_tsunami }} will constantly come into you. {{ site.data.talent.swg }} is very potent in that area to dodge the incoming waves.
+Going to the last boss, the whole bridge is a gauntlet where {{ site.data.dungeon.hoi.crashing_tsunami }} will constantly come toward you. {{ site.data.talent.swg }} is very potent in that area to dodge the incoming waves.
+You can stay behind a pillar in the middle of the hallway to ignore the incoming waves.

 **{{ site.data.dungeon.hoi.aqua_rager }}**
 * Mostly does tank damage.